Wound care is critical for everyone, including diabetic patients where it is most crital.

 - High cholesterol

 - Elevated blood glucose

 - Proper socks and shoes

 It is also important to learn how to check your feet to find potential problems as early as possible.
-Our podiatrist conduct diabetic foot exams on every diabetic patient.
-Some things you can do at home include
+Our podiatrist conducts diabetic foot exams on every diabetic patient.
+Some things you can do at home include:

 - Inspect the soles of your feet and include looking between the toes